telefonicaid/fiware-orion/doc/manuals/orion-api.md

 #### Context Entities

-Context entities, or simply entities, are the center of gravity in the FIWARE NGSI information model.
+Context entities, or simply entities, are the center of gravity in Orion NGSIv2 based information model.
 An entity represents a thing, i.e., any physical or logical object (e.g., a sensor, a person, a room, an issue in a ticketing system, etc.).
 Each entity has an **entity id**.

-Furthermore, the type system of FIWARE NGSI enables entities to have an **entity type**.
+Furthermore, the type system of Orion NGSIv2 based information model enables entities to have an **entity type**.
 Entity types are semantic types; they are intended to describe the type of thing represented by the entity.
 For example, a context entity with id *sensor-365* could have the